justinethier/cyclone/docs/Writing-the-Cyclone-Scheme-Compiler-Revision-1.md

 The 90-minute compiler ultimately compiles the code down to a single function and uses jumps to support continuations.
 This is a bit too limiting for a production compiler, so that part was not used.

-### Basic Pattern of Many Small Passes
+### Just Make Many Small Passes

 To make Cyclone easier to maintain a separate pass is made for each transformation.
 This allows Cyclone's code to be as simple as possible and minimizes dependencies so there is less chance of changes to one transformation breaking the code for another.

-Most of the transformations follow a similar pattern of recursively examining an expression, which is efficient as long as each sub-expression is only visited a single time.
+Most of the transformations follow a similar pattern of recursively examining an expression.
 Here is a short example that demonstrates the code structure:

     (define (search exp)
       (cond